 - 29.1.
 The academy will collect data on the following: - Behavioural incidents, including removal from the classroom - Attendance, permanent exclusion and suspension - Use of pupil support units, off-site directions and managed moves - Incidents of searching, screening and confiscation - Incidents of positive handling/reasonable force - Anonymous surveys for staff, children, governors, trustees and other stakeholders on their perceptions and experiences of the academy behaviour culture - 29.2.
-The data will be analysed every half term by Deputy Head teacher and Assistant Head Teacher's responsible for Behaviour and Welfare.
+The data will be reviewed regularly by the Assistant Head for Behaviour.
 Data will be reviewed at the academy's Strategic Progress Boards and at Local Governing Body Meetings and this analysis will be used to support academies to be proactive in improving children's behaviour. - 29.3.
-The data will be analysed from a variety of perspectives including: - At academy level - By age group - At the level of individual members of staff - By time of day/week/term - By protected characteristic
+The data will be reviewed from a variety of perspectives including: - At academy level - By age group - At the level of individual members of staff - By time of day/week/term - By protected characteristic - 29.4.

-29.4.
 The academy will use the results of this analysis to make sure it is meeting its duties under the Equality Act 2010.
 If any trends or disparities between groups of children are identified by this analysis, the academy will review its policies and practice to tackle it.